-Whatever we do, we must be loving as we do it.
+But, whatever we do, we must be loving as we do it.

-Jesus delivered a harsh message, but he did it with love, and in doing so he showed people the way.
+Jesus delivered a confronting message, but he did it with love, and in doing so he showed people the way.
+Jesus didn't simply call people out on their sin, he forgave them, and urged them to 'sin no more'.

 It's okay to tell the truth... even a harsh truth... but we need to have compassion and mercy, not judgement.
-When we see things go wrong for our enemies, we shouldn't gloat... we should weep for them: They are the ones who are slaves to sin.
-They are the ones whose hearts are hardened.
+We need to share hope, not condemnation.
+When we see things go wrong for our enemies, we shouldn't gloat... we should weep for them: They are the ones whose hearts are hardened.